ChanthMiao/ghc-wiki-mirror/javascript.md

 # Compiling Haskell to JavaScript

-Javascript platforms have become the de facto way to distribute portable programs: almost every system has an up-to-date Javascript VM installed: a Web browser.
-The “Javascript problem” is that we don’t want to use Javascript – a programming language with many deficiencies – but we have to in order to use Javascript platforms.
-This document is about one solution to this problem, namely compiling a better language (Haskell) to target Javascript platforms.
+JavaScript platforms have become the de facto way to distribute portable programs: almost every system has an up-to-date JavaScript VM installed: a Web browser.
+The “JavaScript problem” is that we don’t want to use JavaScript – a programming language with many deficiencies – but we have to in order to use JavaScript platforms.
+This document is about one solution to this problem, namely compiling a better language (Haskell) to target JavaScript platforms.

-Some deficiencies of Javascript platforms have been recognized and addressed by adding Javascript features (e.g. support for tail recursion optimisation), by recognizing specific patterns in JS codes (cf asm.js), or by extending Javascript platforms with a different language (WebAssembly).
-In addition, some javascript platforms (e.g. NodeJS) supports native extensions, hence we could imagine extensions dedicated to supporting some aspects of Javascript codes generated from Haskell.
+Some deficiencies of JavaScript platforms have been recognized and addressed by adding JavaScript features (e.g. support for tail recursion optimisation), by recognizing specific patterns in JS codes (cf asm.js), or by extending JavaScript platforms with a different language (WebAssembly).
+In addition, some JavaScript platforms (e.g. NodeJS) supports native extensions, hence we could imagine extensions dedicated to supporting some aspects of JavaScript codes generated from Haskell.

-Using Javascript extensions may offer different trade-offs (e.g. performance vs portability).
-As we don’t believe there will be a definite answer for every use-case, we will try to keep this document up to date with developments of Javascript platforms and with their induced trade offs for a Haskell compiler targeting them.
+Using JavaScript extensions may offer different trade-offs (e.g. performance vs portability).
+As we don’t believe there will be a definite answer for every use-case, we will try to keep this document up to date with developments of JavaScript platforms and with their induced trade offs for a Haskell compiler targeting them.

 # Approaches

 ## GHCJS / JS backend

-A Javascript backend for GHC was pioneered in the GHCJS project.
-It provided its own RTS implemented in Javascript.
+A JavaScript backend for GHC was pioneered in the GHCJS project.
+It provided its own RTS implemented in JavaScript.

 - RTS: provides its own JS implementation of a RTS
-- Maximal portability: full control of the generated Javascript code, hence may avoid more recent JS features
+- Maximal portability: full control of the generated JavaScript code, hence may avoid more recent JS features
-- Native JS backend effort: https://gitlab.haskell.org/ghc/ghc/-/wikis/javascript-backend
+- Native JS backend effort: https://gitlab.haskell.org/ghc/ghc/-/wikis/JavaScript-backend
 - GHCJS project: https://github.com/ghcjs/ghcjs

 ## wasm32-wasi-ghc (Via C approach)

-Use C to Javascript/WebAssembly toolchain to compile native RTS into JS/Wasm.
+Use C to JavaScript/WebAssembly toolchain to compile native RTS into JS/Wasm.
 Add support for a new `wasi` platform to the RTS in addition to `posix` and `win32`.

 - RTS: reuse native RTS
-- C to Javascript toolchain: emscripten
+- C to JavaScript toolchain: emscripten
 - C to WebAssembly toolchain: WASI
 - https://gitlab.haskell.org/ghc/ghc/-/wikis/WebAssembly-backend

 ## Asterius

 A WebAssembly backend for GHC was pioneered in the Asterius project.
-Due to the limitations of WebAssembly, the RTS was implemented in Javascript.
+Due to the limitations of WebAssembly, the RTS was implemented in JavaScript.

 - https://github.com/tweag/asterius
 - RTS: custom JS implementation